hmltnbrn/vw_exercise/README.md

-# vw_exercise
+# Visible World Exercise

 Use index.html to see the exercise.
+Doesn't require a server to run.